Paz777/Mars-Rover-Kata/README.md

 As an extension to the project I'm looking to develop this into the Mars Rover Hunger Games.

 The BattleRover would extend Rover and will be able to Dig for Mars Rocks, throw Mars Rocks to a specific position, land hits on other Rovers, limit the no of move instructions, pick up Items found on the Plateau.
 The Plateau can have hidden Items such as Super Sensors.
-When a Rover uses the Super Sensor it can get back information based on a certain radius, of what positions Items, Rovers and other Vechicles are at.
+When a Rover uses the Super Sensor it can get back information based on a certain radius, of what positions Items, Rovers and other Vehicles are at.
 Rovers would need to be placed at a random position.